Terry Bozzio: 1990s

 Between 1990 and 1995, Bozzio developed ostinato-based drum solo compositions and recorded his second instructional video Melodic Drumming and the Ostinato Volumes 1, 2, and 3, as well as Solo Drum Music Volumes 1 & 2 on CD.
 He also joined Tony Hymas, Tony Coe, and Hugh Burns to form the band Lonely Bears and record The Lonely Bears, Injustice, and The Bears are Running, while living in Paris, France.
 He also formed the band Polytown with David Torn and Mick Karn.
 In 1993 Terry joined T. M. Stevens and Devin Townsend on Steve Vai's Sex & Religion album.

 From 1995 to 2002, Bozzio did tours of the US, Australia, Canada & Europe as a solo drum artist as well as recording two solo CDs: Drawing the Circle and Chamberworks.
 He was inducted into the Modern Drummer Hall of Fame in 1997.
 With bassist and Chapman Stick player Tony Levin and guitarist Steve Stevens, he formed the group Bozzio Levin Stevens, which released two albums: Black Light Syndrome in 1997, and Situation Dangerous in 2000.

 2000s

 In 2001, he teamed up with Chad Wackerman to produce the Duets video and Alternative Duets CDs.
 Bozzio won the Clinician of the Year award twice as well as Drum Magazine's Drummer of the Year and Best Clinician.
 Internationally, he received Slagwerkkrant Magazine's (Netherlands) and Player Magazine's (Japan) Best Drummer Award.

 Bozzio was inducted into Guitar Center's RockWalk in Hollywood on January 17, 2007.
 He worked with the nu metal band Korn on their eighth studio album after the departure of their drummer David Silveria.
 He was scheduled to play on the road with the band during the Family Values Tour, but he left and was replaced by Joey Jordison of Slipknot and later Ray Luzier.

+Personal life

+His son and stepdaughter are also drummers: the latter, Marina, is a former member of the band Aldious.